 Run FACS analysis to measure the levels of output proteins or apoptosis, or other relevant assays.

 Perform RT PCR analysis if the output part of the device regulates expression levels of target genes.
-Calculate 2-ddCT in respect to the house-keeping gene (GAPDH or equivalent) and compare the fold change of output expression in On and Off modes.
+Calculate 2-ddCT in respect to the house-keeping gene (GAPDH or equivalent) and compare the fold change of output expression in ON and OFF modes.

 Sample preparation for flow cytometry analysis